differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-07-network-connectivity-incident-review.md

 - The Ethernet cables for the kitchen and the office run _outside_ the house.
   - It's a 1930's-era cinder-block-built house; running cables is a major pain in the ass (I've _melted drill bits_ when trying to drill into the walls), so out-and-back-in is often the best option.
-- "Office" is a garden office; it's connected to the main house over a pair of armoured Ethernet cables that run along the fence a foot or so above the ground.
+- "Office" is a garden office; it's connected to the main house over a pair of Ethernet cables that run along the fence a foot or so above the ground.

 ## Timeline